zhieejhia93/virtual_test_bed/doc/content/htgr/htr-10/griffin_htr10_model.md

 In this model, there are several multi-group cross section libraries to choose from.
-Each library contains a unique statepoint at which Serpent generated homogenized cross sections.
+Each library contains a unique state point at which Serpent generated homogenized cross sections.
 The available options are all rods in (ARI), all rods out (ARO), one rod in (1RI), and temperatures